Water Lilies by Claude Monet 1906

 Psyche and Soma

 Pregnancy and motherhood opened me up into unknown spaces, both light and dark.
-While searching for a reflection to explain and contain my experiences, I found Jungian psychology and a Sufi lineage, all within one month.
-Aided by bodywork, this period reinvigorated my passion for the world of story that had seeded itself in childhood.
-I immersed into the feminine psyche and learned the oral art of storytelling.
+While searching for a reflection to explain and contain my experiences, I found Jungian psychology and met my Sufi teacher in the same month.
+Aided by bodywork, this period reinvigorated my passion for the unknown, and the mystical took root in my daily life.
+It rekindled my connection with the world of story that had seeded itself in childhood.
+I immersed into the feminine psyche, learned the oral art of storytelling and began an interdisciplinary research into the relational aspect of psyche.

 Interests & Research: the Anima Mundi